Joemillard/key_tropical_crops_at_risk_from_pollinator_loss/README.md

 Monfreda, C., Ramankutty, N. and Foley, J.A., 2008.
 Farming the planet: 2.
 Geographic distribution of crop areas, yields, physiological types, and net primary production in the year 2000.
 Global biogeochemical cycles, 22(1).

 Warszawski, L. et al. 2014.
 The inter-sectoral impact model intercomparison project (ISI-MIP): project framework.
 Proc.
 Natl Acad.
 Sci.
 USA 111, 3228–3232

+### Acknowledgements

+Thanks to Richard Gregory, Robin Freeman, and colleagues on the GLITRS project for useful discussions and comments.
+Thanks to Andy Purvis and Melinda Mills, who both provided support and guidance.
+Thanks also to Opeyemi Adedoja, Sabrina Gavini, Esther Kioko, Michael Kuhlmann, Zong-Xin Ren, and Manu Saunders, who provided input on our set of likely pollinating species, and to all contributors of the PREDICTS database.

+### License